-Back in December, I wrote the first part of this story, about how Tompkins Conservation invited me to South America to join them in starting a conservation revolution.
-They are planning to reintroduce the jaguar to the immense Iberá Wetlands in Argentina and I was invited to explain &Beyond’s proven conservation model, as well as share my 25 years’ worth of game capture and translocation experience with them.
+One of their goals was to reintroduce the jaguar to the immense Iberá Wetlands in Argentina and I was invited to explain &Beyond’s proven conservation model, as well as share my 35 years’ worth of game capture and translocation experience with them.
+What an honour.

 An early morning wake-up in Buenos Aires presented us with a miserable, wet day with low clouds and perfect weather for ducks.
 We had to fly in the Turbine Cessna 207 for six hours to the city of Neuquén, which is considered to be the start of the Argentinian Patagonia.